End Shaker's Indefinite Detention at Guantanamo

-As of February 14, 2013, former UK resident Shaker Aamer will have been held at Guantanamo without charge for 11 years.
+As of February 14, 2015, former UK resident Shaker Aamer has been held at Guantanamo without charge for over 13 years.
 Indefinite detention is a human rights violation: the US must either charge Aamer with a crime or release him.

 Former UK resident Shaker Aamer, a Saudi Arabian national, was originally detained in Afghanistan, where he was living with his family, by Afghan forces in the autumn of 2001.
 He was then transferred to US custody in Afghanistan.

 In February 2002, Shaker Aamer was sent to Guantanamo Bay where he remains detained.
 At Guantanamo he has been involved in protesting against conditions at the camp, including by participating in hunger strikes.
 He has spent much of his time in Guantanamo held in solitary confinement.

 Shaker Aamer was arrested by Afghan forces in late 2001 in Jalalabad, Afghanistan and subsequently transferred to US custody.
 Aamer is originally from Saudi Arabia, and his wife and four children are all British nationals and currently live in South London in the United Kingdom (UK).
 He had permission to live indefinitely in the UK, on the basis of his marriage to a British national, when he was originally detained by Afghan forces in late 2001.